uthcode/learntosolveit/source/ruby.rst

 Why's Poigant guide to Ruby
 ---------------------------

-Poigant means that something is s so beautiful that tears shed from eyes.
+Poigant means that something is so beautiful that tears shed from eyes.
 In this case, the author says that Ruby code is so beautiful that tears will shed from your eyes when you read it.

 Yukihiro Matsumoto created Ruby in 1993 but I came to know about in the context of a web development framework called Rails.
 This book, thankfully does not